ilios/user-guide/courses-and-sessions/courses/edit-course.md

 These are the lower level details of a Course that are displayed and can be modified once the "Show Details" tab button has been clicked.
 These are those items ...

 * [Course Leadership](https://iliosproject.gitbook.io/ilios-user-guide/courses-and-sessions/courses/course-leadership) - add/remove Course Directors, Course Administrators, and Student Advisors
-* Course Objectives (and associated Parent Objectives, Vocabulary Terms, and MeSH Terms)&#x20;
+* Course Objectives (and associated Parent Objectives, Vocabulary Terms, and MeSH Terms)
 * Course Learning Materials
 * [Competencies](https://iliosproject.gitbook.io/ilios-user-guide/schools/competencies) - set at School level
 * Terms (which can include various Vocabularies)